LuanPM284/LuanPM284/README.md

 Some of the projects I worked while at BeCode are a [cookieClicker](https://github.com/LuanPM284/cookieClicker) game, the first group project, and a Netflix clone named [GetFlix](https://github.com/anthosaxe/getflix), where the idea is to have the movies with the worst reviews.

+My hobbies include reading and manga/anime.
+Some of my recent favorites are:

+- Author: Brandon Sanderson
+- Series: The Stormlight Archive
+- Current Webnovel Obsession: The Wandering Inn and Shadow Slave
+- Anime: Frieren
+- Manga/Manhwa: Dungeon Odyssey

 ---

 ### 🧰 Languages and Tools